oldd/projects/cleancalc/2-cleancalc.md

-v.2.* - embed v.1.* in html, give it a nice user interface
+v.2.* - embed final v.1 in html, give it a nice user interface